 As we have small children, we have found it easiest to have breakfast and evening meals separate as a family, but will provide food for volunteers to cook in their own kitchen.

 We are relaxed people who like good conversation over a glass of wine or a cup of tea when we are not in the middle of nappy-changes and other child-related activities.
 We like listening to folk and world music and play a tiny bit of accordion and guitar.
 We aim to make a sustainable imprint on the environment which is wild and coastal around us.
-We like berry and mushroom picking and we are starting to fish with nets along the coast where we keep out boat.
+We like berry and mushroom picking.
 Long term helpers would definitely have a chance to get more closely involved with the natural life here.

 I will describe the environment at different time of year as well as a short description of work that will need doing.